zeroincombenze/tools/z0bug_odoo/z0bug_odoo/testenv/testenv.rst

 Every record is tagged by an external reference.
 The external reference may be:

-* Ordinary Odoo external reference (a), format "module.name"
+* Ordinary Odoo external reference (a), called xref, format "module.name"
 * Test reference, format "z0bug.name" (b)
 * Key value, format "external.key" (c)
 * 2 keys reference, for header/detail relationship (d)
 * Magic reference for 'product.template' / 'product.product' (e)
+* Magic 3 level Odoo xref, format "module.name.field" (f)

 Ordinary Odoo external reference (a) is a record of 'ir.model.data';
 you can see them from Odoo GUI interface.